JuanManuel29/YOLO-tennis-analysis/README.md

 # YOLO-tennis-analysis
-We are going to use YOLO to analyze tennis points

 ## Description:
 This repository contains a project that utilizes YOLO (You Only Look Once), a state-of-the-art object detection algorithm, to analyze tennis points.
 The project focuses on analyzing the speed of the ball and the distance covered by the players during a tennis match.